uzairarif5/DiscreteMathsDojo/README.md

 ## Update

+update 2.5:
+- Made some naming changes to `[chapter]/index.tsx`, and added types to some variables.

 update 2.4:
 - Anchor tag is now black.
 - fetch uses `no-store` cache when developing and `default` cache on build.